open-cogsci/osdoc/content/pages/tutorials/advanced.md

 ## Extra 3: Use PsychoPy directly

-OpenSesame is back-end independent.
-This means that different libraries can be used for controlling the display, sound, response collection, etc. You can select the back-end in the General tab.
+OpenSesame is backend independent.
+This means that different libraries can be used for controlling the display, sound, response collection, etc. You can select the backend in the General tab.

-So far, we have used OpenSesame's own `canvas` object, which automatically maps onto the correct functions of the selected back-end.
-Therefore, you don't have to bother with or know about the details of each back-end.
-However, you can also directly use the functions offered by a specific back-end, such as PsychoPy.
+So far, we have used OpenSesame's own `canvas` object, which automatically maps onto the correct functions of the selected backend.
+Therefore, you don't have to bother with or know about the details of each backend.
+However, you can also directly use the functions offered by a specific backend, such as PsychoPy.
 This is especially useful if you want to use functionality that is not available in OpenSesame's own modules.

-First, to use PsychoPy, you need to switch to the *psycho* back-end, which you can do in the 'General properties' tab of your experiment .
+First, to use PsychoPy, you need to switch to the *psycho* backend, which you can do in the 'General properties' tab of your experiment .
 Now, when you start the experiment, OpenSesame will automatically initialize PsychoPy, and the `psychopy.visual.Window` object will be available as `win` in INLINE_SCRIPTs.

 Now let's see how we can implement our RSVP stream in PsychoPy.
 (The script below replaces the part in the *Prepare* phase of *RSVP* in which we created `letter_canvas_list`.)